 - Be careful with natural methods.
 Items that claim to be harmless often aren’t (spices etc).
 Never drown them in beer, this is cruel.

-- Grazers is a nontoxic calcium spray that has been used for years to deter rabbits, geese, deer, pigeons (and possums in Australia) by making grass unpalatable (so don’t use for pet rabbits).
+- Grazers is a nontoxic calcium spray that has been used for years to deter rabbits, geese, deer, pigeons (and possums in Australia.
+Don’t use for pet rabbits, as it makes grass unpalatable.
 Made in Yorkshire, it now comes in a version to deter slugs and snails, and claims to do no harm to any creature.